mongodb/mongo-python-driver/doc/examples/client_bulk.rst

 The :meth:`~pymongo.mongo_client.MongoClient.bulk_write`
-method in :class:`~pymongo.mongo_client.MongoClient` has been added in PyMongo 4.9.
+method has been added to :class:`~pymongo.mongo_client.MongoClient` in PyMongo 4.9.
-This method enables users to perform batches of write operations **across mixed namespaces** in a minimized number of round trips, and to receive detailed results for each operation performed.
+This method enables users to perform batches of write operations **across multiple namespaces** in a minimized number of round trips, and to receive detailed results for each operation performed.

 Basic Usage